hazeycode/brucelib/modules/platform/README.md

 \* Console platform backends are not public.
 Registered developers will be granted access on request.

 The platform module is configured with a Profiler.
-You can provide an `void` for none, your own type which conforms to the common interface, or use one provided by the [trace](https://github.com/hazeycode/brucelib/tree/main/modules/trace) module such as `trace.ZTracyProfiler`
+You can provide `void` for none, your own type which conforms to the common interface, or use one provided by the [util module](https://github.com/hazeycode/brucelib/tree/main/modules/util) such as `util.ZtracyProfiler`

 ### Minimal usage example
 ```zig